FidelusAleksander/ghcertified/content/questions/foundations/question-037.md

 ---
 archetype: "questions"
 title: "Question 037"
-question: "What are the different permission levels for a repository owned by a personal account?"
+question: "What are the different permission levels for a repository owned by a personal account?
+(Choose two.)"
 draft: false
 ---